 Blythe Post Acute is located in Blythe, California, a city with a total of 24,310 people.
 This facility received an uninspiring overall grade of D in our grading scheme.
 Based on our ratings, this nursing home likely isn't the best fit for most people.
 More information on this nursing home's category grades is available below.
-Its best category is inspections, which is discussed in the next section.
+Its best category is nursing, which is discussed in the next section.

 Blythe Post Acute

 Get pricing and details on Blythe senior living options.Get Pricing

 - Accepts Medicare 1